KathleenDollard/command-line-api/src/System.CommandLine.Help/notes.md

 * Anything we can do, they can do better - well at least they should be able to do
   * An alternate help system is needed to be sure ours can be extended.
 It could not.
 * Context is for passing between layers and should have no internal content
+* Data is distinct from layout is distinct from formatting is distinct from output location
+    * This realization led to the creation of GetData() for JSON output.

+After a bunch of struggle about where to put it, I decided that all customization of compound concepts (like GetUsage or second column description + default) should reside in the section.
+This makes reuse a little trickier but leaves all layout customization in a single location and avoids some layering problems.
+Honestly, I think I am stressing too much over this; if you change usage you are probably changing other things and will be customizing layout all up.
+This location allows Data to be available.

+The intention is to cache the data collection.
+It is currently done multiple time (Synopsis, Usage for Command) and the individual items are created an additional time for their own section.

 ## Responsibilities